-NSW Transport Minister, The Hon Melinda Pavey MP has launched the NSW Freight and Ports Plan 2018-2023 at an Australian Logistics Council (ALC) event hosted by Holding Redlich transport partners Geoff Farnsworth and Nathan Cecil at firm’s Sydney office this week.
+NSW Transport Minister, The Hon Melinda Pavey MP launched the NSW Freight and Ports Plan 2018-2023 at an Australian Logistics Council (ALC) event hosted by Holding Redlich partners Geoff Farnsworth and Nathan Cecil at the firm’s Sydney office.

 Holding Redlich transport, shipping & logistics partner (and Australian Logistics Council director) Geoff Farnsworth said the NSW Freight and Ports Plan is a welcome initiative for NSW.